michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Setup

 Here we will discuss the various ways to update your database schema in production for a `Spring Boot` / `JPA` / `Hibernate` application in Java.
-All code samples are available in [this repository](https://github.com/michaelisvy/java-db-schema-updates).
+All code samples are available in [our dedicated github repository](https://github.com/michaelisvy/java-db-schema-updates).

 To start with, we have a `Spring Boot` application that uses `H2` for `JUnit` tests and connects to `MySql` as its staging/production database.